-- the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker; - (b) an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to a worker; - (c) a statement or behaviour that is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the worker.
+- (a) the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker; - (b) an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to a worker; - (c) a statement or behaviour that is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the worker.

+Gazzola Paving Limited recognizes the right of workers to work environment free of workplace violence.
 Gazzola Paving Limited strives to provide all employees, suppliers, contractors and visitors with an environment free of Workplace Violence.
 Mutual respect must be the basis of interaction, cooperation and understanding among all staff and/or contractors.
 Gazzola Paving Limited will not tolerate or condone behaviour that is likely to threaten the health and safety of any of our workers or contractors.
 This policy applies to all business operations and personnel as well as social events that are organized by or on behalf of the company.